keirf/flashfloppy/doc/Hardware.md

 an NPN transistor.
 If you don't know what this means just be sure to use a piezo sounder, easily found on Ebay, and connect it directly as shown above.

+## Eject/Select Button

+FlashFloppy supports a third button in addition to the basic up/down controls.
+This should be a standard momentary microswitch, connected to the header pins JA.

+The button's effect depends on the current state of operation:
+- When an image is loaded, the button will immediately eject it
+- When selecting an image, the button will immediately confirm the currently-selected image

 ## LCD Display